By Kieran Brennan | Assistant Buyer: Beer & Spirits

 There is no hard and fast science to food pairing as everyone’s tastes differ however there are a few tried and trusted guidelines.
-As with pairing all food and alcohol seek to complement or contrast flavours.
-You don’t always try to match flavours but rather create a balance in the pairing where neither the whiskey nor food is overpowered.
+As with pairing all food and alcohol, you should seek to complement or contrast flavours.
+You don’t always have to try to match flavours but you should rather try to create a balance in the pairing where neither the whiskey nor food is overpowered.

-In general, avoid overly spicy food as the alcohol intensifies the spiciness and over powers the flavour of the whiskey.
-Food cooked in oil or fat works well with the heat of the higher alcohol.
+In general rule is that you should avoid overly spicy food as the alcohol intensifies the spiciness and over powers the flavour of the whiskey.
+Any food that is cooked in oil or fat works well with the heat of the higher alcohol.

 If in doubt, there are a couple of foods that work with most whiskies.
 In general whiskey works well with salty foods, simple bar snacks like mixed nuts or crisps.
-Experiment with different flavoured crisps to see what they bring out in the whiskey.
-Another classic food pairing is dark chocolate ,go for chocolate with a high cocoa content and rest the whiskey in your mouth allowing the alcohol to evaporate lifting the flavours before tasting the chocolate.
+You can also experiment with different flavoured crisps to see what flavours they may bring out in the whiskey.
+Another classic food pairing is dark chocolate, when choosing a dark chocolate ,go for chocolate with a high cocoa content and rest the whiskey in your mouth allowing the alcohol to evaporate lifting the flavours before tasting the chocolate.

-The sweetness of the sherry maturation makes Black Bush a great match for red meat like venison or steak.
-The heavier body of sherry cask whiskies compliments the more powerful flavours of meat dishes, while the addition of some grain in this blend adds a little lightness and makes it a little more approachable.
+The sweetness of the sherry maturation makes Green Spot a great match for red meat like venison or steak.
+The heavier body of sherry cask whiskies complements the more powerful flavours of meat dishes, while the addition of some grain in this blend adds a little lightness and makes it a little more approachable.
 If you are preparing a sauce add a small dash to create synergy.